What To Expect

 Daniels Signature Events

-- Undergrads On Ice: Upon your return from winter break, spend an evening skating on Magness Arena while enjoying brownies and hot chocolate.
+- Undergrads On Ice—Upon your return from winter break, spend an evening skating in Magness Arena while enjoying brownies and hot chocolate.

-- Dress Code: You have the knowledge.
-You have the experience.
-Now dress the part!
-Looking polished and professional is one way to instill confidence in yourself and affect how you are perceived by others.
-The Dress Code, an interactive fashion show, showcases business attire in various scenarios.
+- Dress Code—The Dress Code, an interactive fashion show, showcases business attire in various scenarios.
 From your first impression to your next promotion, knowing how to dress well is essential for both!

-- Etiquette Dinner: We know that clients are signed, deals are struck and jobs are offered over meals.
-In the business world, meals are a strategic way to learn about a person’s character and professionalism.
-At the Etiquette Dinner, you will learn the proper way to dine with class and set yourself apart from the competition —this evening is full of fun and walks you through proper dining instruction.
+- Etiquette Dinner—You’ll learn the proper way to dine with class and set yourself apart from the competition.
+The evening is full of fun and walks you through proper dining decorum.

 The Daniels Business Core